Geometry-driven collapses for converting a Cech complex into a triangulation of a nicely triangulable shape: Introduction

 We now list the principal results of the paper, materialized as brown arrows in Figure \ref{fig:diagram-results}.
-In Section~\ref{section:restricted-reach}, we study how the reach of a shape is modified when intersected with a (possibly infinite) collection of small balls.
-Based on this knowledge, we introduce the \v {\em Cech complex restricted by the shape $A$} in Section \ref{section:restricted-cech} and give conditions under which it is homotopy equivalent to $A$ (Theorem \ref{theorem:RestrictedCechCaptureHomotopyType}).
-In Section \ref{section:restricting-the-cech}, we find conditions under which there is a sequence of collapses that goes from the \v Cech complex to the restricted \v Cech complex (Theorem \ref{theorem:CechCollapsesOnRestrictedCech}).
-Combined with Theorem \ref{theorem:RestrictedCechCaptureHomotopyType}, this gives an alternative proof to a result \cite{niyogi08:_findin_homol_of_subman_with} recalled in Section \ref{section:background} (Lemma \ref{lemma:CechReconstruit}).
+We also mention some auxiliary results, which are interesting in their own rights.
+In Section~\ref{section:restricted-reach}, we study how the reach of a shape is modified when intersected with a (possibly infinite) collection of balls and establish the contractibility of the intersection, assuming the balls are small enough.
+In Section \ref{section:restricted-cech}, we introduce the \v {\em Cech complex restricted by the shape $A$} and deduce conditions under which it is homotopy equivalent to $A$ (Theorem \ref{theorem:RestrictedCechCaptureHomotopyType}).
+In Section \ref{section:restricting-the-cech}, we provide general conditions under which the nerve of a family of compact sets undergoes collapses as the compact sets evolve over time.
+Applying this technical result to our context, we obtain conditions under which there is a sequence of collapses that goes from the \v Cech complex to the restricted \v Cech complex (Theorem \ref{theorem:CechCollapsesOnRestrictedCech}).
+Combined with Theorem \ref{theorem:RestrictedCechCaptureHomotopyType}, this gives an alternative proof to a result \cite{niyogi08:_findin_homol_of_subman_with} recalled in Section \ref{section:background} (Lemma~\ref{lemma:CechReconstruit}).
 In Section \ref{section:collapsing-restricted-cech}, we define {\em $\alpha$-robust coverings} and give conditions under which the restricted \v Cech complex can be transformed into the nerve of an $\alpha$-robust covering (Theorem \ref{theorem:collapsing-towards-nice-triangulations}).
 In Section \ref{section:nice-triangulations}, we define and study {\em nicely triangulable spaces}.
 Such spaces enjoy the property of having triangulations that can be expressed as the nerve of $\alpha$-robust coverings for a large range of $\alpha$.
-Finally, we exhibit examples of such spaces.
+Finally, we provide examples of such spaces.
+Our list includes affine subspaces of the $d$-dimensional Euclidean space.
+It also contains the 2-sphere, the flat torus and all surfaces $C^{1,1}$ diffeomorphic to these two.
+Although our list is quite short, it is conceivable that many more spaces could be added.
+Actually, we conjecture that all compact smooth manifolds embedded in $\R^d$ are nicely triangulable and leave open this conjecture for future research.
 Section \ref{section:conclusion} concludes the paper.